 There is no impact on the transmission of the de-prioritized UCI in the remaining non-overlapping slots

-FFS: multi-slot PUCCH with repetition overlap with single-slot PUCCH in time

 HARQ-ACK multiplexing on PUSCH

 When there is HARQ-ACK multiplexing on PUSCH with frequency hopping, HARQ-ACK should be mapped starting on the first available non-DMRS symbol after the first DMRS symbol(s) of each hop.
 But if front load DMRS is located at the last symbol of the first hop of PUSCH, there is no resource for HARQ-ACK in the first hop according to DMRS position defined in Table 6.4.1.1.3-6 in [2].